Veera (2013 film): Critical response

 Upon release, it opened to mixed response from critics.
-G. S. Kumar of The Times of India rated the film 3.5/5 and wrote "Armed with a good script, director Aiyyappa P Sharma has churned out a commercial movie packed with action."
+G. S. Kumar of The Times of India rated the film 3.5/5 and wrote "Armed with a good script, director Ayyappa P. Sharma has churned out a commercial movie packed with action."
 He concluded writing, "Malashri has given a neat performance.
 Rahu Dev, Mukul Dev, Ashish Vidyarthi, CR Simha have done justice to their roles.
 Komal gives an excellent comic touch.
 Hamsalekha has contributed a couple of catchy tunes.
 Rajesh Kata shines with his cinematography".
 Muralidhara Khajane from The Hindu wrote "Veera is the story of a sister avenging the murder of her brother Manju who was killed during their childhood.
 The film opens with a commentary on how greedy politicians take advantage of the loopholes in democracy".
 Y. Maheswara Reddy from DNA wrote "Veera for all its hype disappoints big time.
-In fact, going by the number of action scenes, dialogues and the pedestrian screenplay, it would seem that director Ayyappa P Prasad has taken the Kannada film-viewing audience for granted."
+In fact, going by the number of action scenes, dialogues and the pedestrian screenplay, it would seem that director Ayyappa P. Sharma has taken the Kannada film-viewing audience for granted."
 He added, "the film also lacks any semblance of romance or humour".
 A critic from Bangalore Mirror wrote "Composer and lyricist, Hamsalekha, seems to be undergoing an identity crisis.
 For director Ayyappa Sharma whose film Varadanayaka, released recently, this is another film which is actually a series of action and stunt sequences".
 A critic from Deccan Herald wrote "Veera appears to be another name in Malashree’s list that has been ticked off.
 Apart from splendid action and Komal’s comedy, there’s little to write home about.
 The actress’ fans, however, will get their ticket’s poora worth".
 A Shardhaa from The New Indian Express wrote "Veera is mildly diverting, and feels like a long trailer.
 Nothing to boast about Hamsalekha's music, which doesn't add much to the loudness and action in the movie.
 The Verdict: This action packed film is purely for front benchers with no exciting storyline".